Amazon Labor Day Sale: Take Up to 63% Off Adidas Sneakers and Apparel

 Shop Adidas deals at Amazon's Big Labor Day Sale.

-Ahead, check out ET Style's top picks for Amazon's Big Labor Day Sale featuring Adidas.
+Ahead, check out ET Style's top picks for the Amazon Labor Day Sale featuring Adidas.

 These super-cute Primeblue training leggings are on sale now at Amazon's Big Summer Sale.
 Get 'em while they last!